UNLOCK FREE TRAINING

 You don't need a license to wholesale real estate in Kentucky, but many people engaged in the practice decide to get licenses for various reasons.

-Keep in mind if you do get a real estate license, you'll be operating under a somewhat different set of rules and regulations to remain in compliance with state laws.
+Keep in mind that if you get a real estate license, you'll be operating under a somewhat different set of rules and regulations to remain compliant with state laws.

 When you submit your application, you'll need to include a certificate of completion of the pre-license course, a copy of your high school diploma or a college transcript, proof of E & O insurance, and a license history if you've been an agent in other jurisdictions.